Baillie Gifford European Growth Trust Buys Back Shares

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Baillie Gifford European Growth Trust has announced the repurchase of 75,000 ordinary shares at 83.60p each, which will be held in treasury.
-This move impacts the total number of shares available to shareholders, now standing at 349,957,585.
-Investors can use this figure to assess their holdings in line with disclosure regulations.
+Baillie Gifford European Growth Trust PLC has announced the acquisition of 75,000 of its own ordinary shares at 85.00p each, which will be held in treasury.
+This move adjusts the total shares in issue to 349,732,585, impacting shareholder calculations under the FCA’s rules.
+Such transactions can influence market perceptions and shareholder decisions regarding the company.

 For further insights into GB:BGEU stock, check out TipRanks’ Stock Analysis page.